futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### Active graph patterns

-Pattern matching was identified as one of the ingredients that made lists and trees algorithms clean and succint, the paper refers to an extension of pattern matching for graphs named *"active graph pattern"* whose main goal is as far as I understood to make the notation more compact, augmenting the classic pattern matching by allowing a function to be called before the matching is applied.
+Pattern matching was identified as one of the ingredients that made lists and trees algorithms clean and succinct, the paper refers to an extension of pattern matching for graphs named *"active graph pattern"* whose main goal is as far as I understood to make the notation more compact, augmenting the classic pattern matching by allowing a function to be called before the matching is applied.
 It